 Fresh food can be challenging to manage due to its short shelf life, fast degradation, and specific handling requirements.
 Fresh food often comes from natural sources like fields, pastures and oceans, which makes it hard to have a consistent supply.
 Supplies fluctuate with the unpredictable nature of mother earth.
 When supply is disrupted, supply chains become reactive, people must intervene, and the whole process can quickly become chaotic.
 In simple terms, the supply side of the fresh food supply chain is inconsistent.

-When it comes to the demand side, things get shutterstock_703927957even more complex.
+When it comes to the demand side, things get even more complex.
 Consumer preferences and distribution channels are highly fragmented.
 With millions of consumers making food buying decisions within micro-markets, demand signals become challenging to predict and manage.
 This makes it hard to match inconsistent demand with inconsistent supply, which leads to food waste when combined with the short shelf life and specific handling requirements of fresh food.
 To tackle this problem, we must use data to improve our ability to match demand with supply in the fresh food supply chain.

 At Procurant, we recognize the need for a better way to combat this issue.
 We see the limitation of current technology and the need to look forward instead of focusing on historical data.
 We can work towards better alignment and reduce waste by anticipating demand and projecting supply.
 However, this requires a forward-thinking approach from supply chain executives and operators using innovative technology.
 At Procurant, we understand the complexities of fresh food and the problem of food waste.